 Located just north of Alliance, Nebraska, Carhenge is formed from vintage American automobiles, painted gray to replicate Stonehenge.
 Built by Jim Reinders as a memorial to his father, it was dedicated at the June 1987 summer solstice.

 Is it a socio-economic statement?
 Is it art?
 A car lover’s passion?
 Is it a photographer’s delight?
 Is it quirky?
 Do you get a mystical, magical feeling by standing within the Henge? … ummmm,,,,,,,Could be….

 Come find out for yourself…

-The Pit Stop Gift Shop is open in the summer months, although souvenirs are available at the Knight Museum and Sandhills Center at 908 Yellowstone in Alliance.
+The Pit Stop Gift Shop is open in the SUMMER MONTHS, although souvenirs are available at the Knight Museum and Sandhills Center at 908 Yellowstone in Alliance all year.

 Camping is not allowed at the site; however, Alliance offers several quality overnight accommodations.

 Please visit the following link for things to see and do while you are here: VisitAlliance.com